xMadKing/lolprodle/README.md

 # lolprodle

-Wordle inspired (browser) game... except will be guessing the League of Legends Pro of the day!
+Wordle inspired (browser) game... except you will be guessing the League of Legends Pro of the day!

 Check out the live version: https://lolprodle.com